tagohd/mono/Characters/CURSED AL.md

 ---
 Lun

 Casting "fuck off into another plane of existence" seems like a pretty major spell, so the curse _could_ be caused by that.
 The problem is that with the current magic system, the backlash from casting overly powerful spells is very much localized to where you cast the spell as it's caused by the free [[Mana]] originating from the rift where you cast the spell.
 This means in this scenario that AL wouldn't have been hit by it, as the spell he cast zooped him away.
 James would have gotten hit instead.
-That could be pretty cool going with the "James hates AL" angle ([[James's Excuse]]) as it gives him another reason to be so pissed (and potentially _actually be crippled_, giving him another reason not to collect the artefacts himself), but doesn't explain why AL is cursed yet. ^fb3aaa
+That could be pretty cool going with the "James hates AL" angle ([[(Talk) James Redawić]]) as it gives him another reason to be so pissed (and potentially _actually be crippled_, giving him another reason not to collect the artefacts himself), but doesn't explain why AL is cursed yet. ^fb3aaa

 [Sudo]: Ooh, that's a good idea.